Japan bans the entry of foreign visitors with the spread of Omicron - ExBulletin

 Collins echoed some experts saying the news should make everyone redouble their efforts to use the tools the world already has, including vaccinations, booster vaccines and measures such as wearing masks.

-And Japanese Prime Minister Fumio Kishida said Monday that Japan is considering increasing border controls.
-Kishida told reporters that he planned to announce new measures in addition to the current 10-day quarantine requirement for travelers from South Africa and eight other nearby countries.
-Japan still has its border closed to foreign tourists from any country.

-The Moroccan Foreign Ministry posted on Twitter on Sunday that all incoming air travel to the North African country will be suspended to preserve Morocco’s achievements in fighting the pandemic and protecting the health of its citizens.
-Morocco has been at the forefront of vaccinations in Africa and kept its borders closed for months in 2020 due to the pandemic.

-The US plans to ban travel from South Africa and seven other South African countries starting Monday.
+The United States is banning travel from South Africa and seven other South African countries starting Monday.
 It will give us a period of time to increase our preparedness, said the leading US expert on infectious diseases, Dr. Anthony Fauci, for banning ABCs this week.

-Many countries are introducing such bans, though they go against the advice of the WHO, which has warned against any overreaction before the variant is fully studied.

 Fauci says it will take about two more weeks to have more final information on omicron transmissibility, severity and other characteristics, according to a statement from the White House.